 - Living in crowded conditions.
 You have a greater risk of H. pylori infection if you live in a home with many other people.

-- Living without a reliable supply of hot water.
-Having a reliable hot water supply can help you keep your living area clean and reduce your risk of H. pylori.
+- Living without a reliable supply of clean water.
+Having a reliable supply of clean, running water helps reduce the risk of H. pylori.

 - Living in a developing country.
 People living in developing countries, where crowded and unsanitary living conditions may be more common, have a higher risk of H. pylori infection.